2025cursor/randomletter/README.md

 # Random ABC Generator

-A random letter generator built with Next.js and optimized for Vercel deployment.
+A random letter generator built with Next.js and optimized for Vercel deployment.1

 ## Features